-The population of Spain in 2019 was 47 million people, with a population density of 93 inhabitants per square kilometer.
+The population of Spain in 2020 was over 47 million people, with a population density of almost 94 inhabitants per square kilometer.

 Spain is a markedly urban society (see Table 1), as evidenced by the fact that 32% of the population lives in provincial capitals.

 Table 1THE BIGGEST CITIES IN SPAIN*

 * Figures refer only to the municipal districts of each city.

 Source: Report on registered population of Spanish provincial capital cities at January 1, 2020.
 National Statistics Institute/Official State Gazette.

 Spanish is the official language of the country.
 There are other Spanish languages that are also official in the corresponding Autonomous Communities (regions), according to their “Statutes of Autonomy”.
 Education is compulsory until the age of 16 and English is the main foreign language studied at school.

 Spain has a labor force of more than 23 million people according to the Labor Force Survey (released in the fourth quarter of 2020).
 Spain’s population is relatively young: almost 16% is under 16 years old, 65% is between 16 and 64 years old, and only 19% is 65 and over, according to 2020 figures.
 As highlighted in Table 2, Spain has a highly diverse multicultural and multiracial population.